 |BIOGRAPHY OF PETER THABIT JONES|

 PETER THABIT JONES was born in Swansea, Wales, in 1951.
-His work, particularly his poetry for children, has been featured in books from publishers such as PENGUIN, PUFFIN BOOKS, LETTS EDUCATIONAL, MACMILLAN EDUCATIONAL, HEINEMANN EDUCATIONAL, OXFORD UNIVERSITY PRESS, SIMON AND SCHUSTER, HEINEMANN CENTAUR (South Africa), SCHOLASTIC PUBLICATIONS (Australia), and TITUL PUBLISHERS/ BRITISH COUNCIL MOSCOW (Russia).
+His work, particularly his poetry for children, has been featured in books from publishers such as PENGUIN, PUFFIN BOOKS, LETTS EDUCATIONAL, MACMILLAN EDUCATIONAL, HEINEMANN EDUCATIONAL, OXFORD UNIVERSITY PRESS, SIMON AND SCHUSTER, HODDER AND STOUGHTON, FRANKLYN WATTS, WH SMITH, UNIVERSITY TUTORIAL PRESS, HEINEMANN CENTAUR (South Africa), SCHOLASTIC PUBLICATIONS (Australia), and TITUL PUBLISHERS/ BRITISH COUNCIL MOSCOW (Russia).
 The latter was a major British Council Moscow Educational Project to teach English to secondary school children throughout Russia.

-He has performed and given writing workshops at many festivals, including the UK YEAR OF LITERATURE 1995, which involved a poetry workshop attended by Prince Charles, SWANSEA/CORK WRITERS' EXCHANGE, LEICESTER POETRY FESTIVAL, URBANE GORILLA/SHEFFIELD CRUCIBLE THEATRE POETRY FESTIVAL (headlining with Roger McGough), the WELSH ACADEMI SPRING TOUR OF WALES FESTIVAL, LAUGHARNE ARTS FESTIVAL, SWANSEA FRINGE FESTIVAL, DYLAN THOMAS FESTIVAL, EDINBURGH FRINGE FESTIVAL, and the 43RD and 44th INTERNATIONAL MEETING OF WRITERS IN BELGRADE, SERBIA.
+He has performed and given writing workshops at many festivals, including the UK YEAR OF LITERATURE 1995, which involved a poetry workshop attended by Prince Charles, SWANSEA/CORK WRITERS' EXCHANGE, LEICESTER POETRY FESTIVAL, URBANE GORILLA/SHEFFIELD CRUCIBLE THEATRE POETRY FESTIVAL (headlining with Roger McGough), the WELSH ACADEMI SPRING TOUR OF WALES FESTIVAL, LAUGHARNE ARTS FESTIVAL, SWANSEA FRINGE FESTIVAL, DYLAN THOMAS FESTIVAL, SWANSEA FESTIVAL OF MUSIC AND THE ARTS, EDINBURGH FRINGE FESTIVAL, the 43RD and 44th INTERNATIONAL MEETING OF WRITERS IN BELGRADE, SERBIA, and festivals in Romania and throughout America.

 His long correspondence with Vince Clemente, American poet, biographer, and Emeritus Professor of English New York University, is deposited, along with their poem manuscripts and their books, in THE VINCE CLEMENTE PAPERS Archive in Rochester University, New York.